 - Subscribe to RSS

 Mr. Peter Huessy is President of his own defense consulting firm, GeoStrategic Analysis, founded in 1981, and was the senior defense consultant at the National Defense University Foundation for 22 years.
-He was the National Security Fellow at the AFPC and is currently Senior Defense Consultant at the Mitchell Institute of the Air Force Association and Fellow, the Institute for Corean-American Studies.
+He was the National Security Fellow at the AFPC and is currently Senior Defense Consultant at the Mitchell Institute of the Air Force Association.

 The United States has not modernized or upgraded its nuclear forces for roughly 30 years, except for building 21 B2 bombers shortly after the end of Cold War, when the plane's production was cancelled.
 And it will be another decade at the earliest when the United States begins to build the planned new nuclear deterrent force.

 The government thinks there are 32 million illiterate people in America, about 10% of the population.